 Steven Gursten among truck accident legal experts in national webinar on effective truck driver depositions

 A truck accident is very different from an auto accident — and not simply because of the vehicle size and weight differences.
 Rather, both the truck driver and the trucking company must follow certain mandatory safety requirements that are meant to protect the public — many of which do not apply to drivers of normal passenger cars.
-In truck accident litigation, it’s up to the attorney to know these mandatory safety rules and be able to show how both the truck driver and the motor carrier have violated these safety regulations.
+In truck accident litigation, it’s up to the truck accident lawyer to know these mandatory safety rules and be able to show how both the truck driver and the motor carrier have violated these safety regulations.
 In short, a successful truck accident attorney must know how to “speak the language” of trucking — and that begins by understanding these different rules that truck drivers are required by law to follow.

 Truck driver depositions are key to many of these cases, and this Wednesday I’ll be speaking about the most effective deposition questions and techniques for the truck accident case for a national legal webinar.